thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 13 December 2022
+### Daily Rundown on Wednesday, 14 December 2022

-- The average temperature today is 1.36˚C;
+- The average temperature today is 1.46˚C;
-- With highs of 1.45˚C and lows of -1.81˚C.
+- With highs of 1.9˚C and lows of -3.02˚C.
-- You can expect overcast clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->